CuriousOne23/WhenMathPrays/docs/scenarios/README.md

-# UREP Scenarios
+# GRP Scenarios

-This directory contains documented scenarios used to validate and explore the **Universal Relational Intensity framework (UREP)**.
+This directory contains documented scenarios used to validate and explore the **Gamma Relational Persona framework (GRP)**.
 Each scenario includes plots, tables, and narrative notes to ensure clarity, reproducibility, and interpretability.

 ---